 International Union for Conservation of Nature (IUCN) enlisted some species as endangered species.
-Endangered species can be defined as those species whose life is under risk or threat.
-In other words, species which are about to be extinct.
+Endangered species can be defined as those species which are under risk or threat of being extinct.
+In other words, species which are about to extinct.
 Many factors are responsible for this which may be natural or man-made.
-Endangered species, sooner or later enters the extinction phase.
+Endangered species, sooner or later enter the extinction phase.
 In order to prevent this, necessary actions have to be taken.

 Factors Affecting Endangered Species